Oncure/TAZ/tests/unittest_descriptions.md

 - Test that WigSample returns spingroups with the correct frequency based on the underlying level-densities. (this is a poor unit test)
 - Test that WigSample returns spingroups that produce the underlying distribution.
 Verify with Chi-square test. (this is a poor unit test)

-### Test WigMaxLikelihood
-- Test that WigMaxLikelihood returns the maximum of the prior probabilities when provided Poisson distributions.

 ### Test WigMaxLikelihoods
 - Test that WigMaxLikelihoods returns the B-most likely prior ladders when provided Poisson distributions.
-(NOT IMPLEMENTED YET)

 ### Test Mean Parameter Estimation
 - Test that the value and uncertainty for each mean parameter is statistically valid.
 (NOT IMPLEMENTED YET)